mighty-odewumi/mighty-odewumi/README.md

 * ✉️  You can contact me at [odewumimighty@gmail.com](mailto:odewumimighty@gmail.com)
 * 🧠  I'm learning React.
 * 🤝  I'm open to collaborating on Web application projects.
-* ⚡  One thing I can never do is give up coding.
-No matter the challenges, I will strive to overcome them.
+* ⚡  Coding is a form of art.
+Master its true form and you might be the next Da Vinci.

 ### Skills